 - a) Conduct field work for data collection for the measurement of emissions caused by degradation around mining sites.
-Mining sites are categorised by size: Small, Medium and Large - b) Compile data in Forest Carbon Emissions tool - c) Prepare final report on Emissions Factor for Degradation around Mining sites.
+Mining sites are categorised by size: Small, Medium and Large - b) Compile data in Forest Carbon Emissions tool

 A Report: Degradation around Mined Areas: Methods for developing emission factors, August 2015 was prepared.